mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_Introduction.markdown

 	test: &defaults
 	    # These are the settings for repository :default
 	    :database: golb_test

+Note: DataMapper has a rake task to create a default database.yml file:

+    dm:db:database_yaml

+You can also put a database URI in development.rb (or other environments) just as easily:

+    Merb::BootLoader.after_app_loads do
+      DataMapper.setup(:default, 'mysql://user:pass@localhost/database')
+    end

 Now we're ready to rock and roll ...